 Advanced and Artist

-In order to meet the various individual needs of our students, The Ethos Conservatory is divided into five programs: Conservatory A, B, C, D, and E. Classes may be purchased individually or they may be bundled as part of a program.
+In order to meet the various individual needs of our students, The Ethos Conservatory is divided into five programs: Conservatory A, B, C, and D. Classes may be purchased individually or they may be bundled as part of a program.